Wednesday, July 15, 2009

 for meals for my family.

-We drove by Trader Joe's where I'd shop once a week for food and for the best
+We drove by Trader Joe's, where I'd shop once a week for food and the best

-I saw the Target where I spent most of my days letting the
+I saw Target, where I spent most of my days letting the

 kids run around because it was blazing hot to play outside.